AresSC2/ares-sc2/docs/tutorials/build_runner.md

     WORKER = "WORKER"
 ```

-Additionally, strings may contain targets such as '14 pylon @ ramp', where the third word should contain the target
+Additionally, strings may contain targets such as '14 pylon @ ramp', where the last word should contain the target
 command.
 The following targets are currently supported:
 ```python
 class BuildOrderTargetOptions(str, Enum):